fxzero/Sparkify-Project/Readme.md

 # Sparkify project

 This is udacity's capstone project, using spark to analyze user behavior data from music app Sparkify.
+I post a blog about this, you can find it [here](https://medium.com/@fxzero/some-tips-of-using-spark-to-predict-user-churn-eb7e5846b0c5).

 ### Project Overview